xavier2933/xavier2933/README.md

 ## About me
 - Aerospace Engineering masters student at CU Boulder
-- Experienced in software engineering, robotics, and research — both in industry and academia
+- Experienced in software engineering, robotics, and research, both in industry and academia
 - Tech Lead for Colorado Robosub 🤖🌊
 - Graduate researcher at the CU Boulder Center for Astrophysics and Space Astronomy 🔭
 - Passionate about autonomy, robotics, and building tools that make complex systems accessible